Home › How Litigation Costs Behave > When costs continue after the outcome is already clearWhen costs continue after the outcome is already clear

 Cost may continue even as uncertainty reduces.

-From the outside, this can appear as cost increasing without a corresponding increase in informational value.
+From the outside, this may appear as cost increasing without a corresponding increase in informational value.

 Within the process, it reflects the structure through which work is organised and completed.